 Entertainers count nickels and noses.
 It’s all about church attendance and offerings.
 If both are high then they are happy.
 True biblical leaders gauge their success on remaining faithful to the call of God upon their lives and organization.
 For example Jeremiah is considered one of the greatest prophets of all time, but yet he had only a few who believed him.
 He was not only rejected by his leaders and thrown into prison, he also died in exile.

 Furthermore, when Isaiah received his mandate from God (Isaiah 6), God told him nobody would listen to him and the cities would eventually become desolate!
-John the Baptist only had a six month ministry and died in prison, yet Jesus called him the greatest person ever born of a woman (Matt.
-11:11).
+John the Baptist only had a six month ministry and died in prison, yet Jesus called him the greatest person ever born of a woman (Matthew 11:11).

 By today’s standards of success, Jeremiah, Isaiah, and John the Baptist, to name a few, were very unsuccessful!
 Even Jesus only had one hundred and twenty true followers after more than three years of ministry (Acts 1).
 However, the true gauge of success in the kingdom is obedience to our assignments, not numbers.